MariyaS/Electras/README.md

 This project was initially created by Dr. Carl Burch.
 I worked on this project as an odyssey project at Hendrix College.
 More information can be found at http://www.cburch.com/may/

+Play the game with the current version at http://www.electras.org/

 # The internal API as planned
 Electra's API